Lamech Avenged by God

 And the warning of what happens to slanderers was given clearly by Lamech for Cain was guilty and Lamech was innocent.
 “If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.”
 And Jesus said it too when He said, “But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.”
 Matthew 5:22

 Be careful in your judgements.
 Is this not why Jesus said we must forgive our brother seventy and sevenfold, exactly as Lamech said he would be avenged by God if someone dared claim he was a murderer, like his and our shared ancestor Cain?
-For we all are descendants of Cain matrilineally (Jubal was the ancestor to all musicians and every race has musicians, just not everyone in every race has musicians.
-Nonetheless, that doesn’t change the fact that order for hi to be referred that way, one o Jubal’s female descendants would had to have married into the patrilineal line of Noah) and we all are all descendants of Adam patrilineally.
-And who was this Adam?
-He was the man who brought death into the world as we also would have for as Adam hearkened unto the voice of his wife, today’s men, all of us, have too often done the same.
-And it was that sin, to hearken unto the voice of the wife, that brought sin and death.
+For we all are descendants of Cain matrilineally (Jubal was the ancestor to all musicians and every race has musicians, it’s just that not everyone in every race has musicians.
+Nonetheless, that doesn’t change the fact that in order for him to be referred to that way, one of Jubal’s female descendants would had to have married into the patrilineal line of Noah) for we all are all descendants of Adam patrilineally.

 “For all have sinned, and come short of the glory of God.”
 Romans 3:23